 How much sleep is too much sleep for your dog?
-Well, if your dog is sleeping more than usual, then you may want to consider that she is suffering from stress.
+If your dog sleeps more than usual, you may want to consider if she’s suffering from stress.

 Dogs that feel constantly stressed will be tired, at least mentally.
 They will compensate by sleeping more to deal with the situation.

-Watch for changes in your dog’s sleep patterns, and if your dog is oversleeping or taking frequent naps, that could indicate she is feeling stressed.
+Watch for changes in your dog’s sleep patterns; if your dog is oversleeping or taking frequent naps, that could indicate she is feeling stressed.

-Your dog may not show as apparent signs of stress the way a human would in the same situation, but if you know what to look for, then you can do something about it.
-Examine your dog if you notice any strange behavior, and as soon as you suspect something is wrong, let your veterinarian know.
+Your dog may not show as apparent signs of stress as a human would in the same situation, but if you know what to look for, you can do something about anxiety in dogs.

 David Anderson is the content editor at pupjunkies.com, a website dedicated to helping dog guardians love their pups better.